joeldevelops/child-processes/readme.md

 This command runs the [`start-processes.js`](scripts/start-processes.js) node script.
 Looking at the Details view of the task manager you'll see **four** node processes: the node instances for the npm script, the node instance for our script that starts the servers, and our two servers.
 This might be troubling, but something worse happens when you `Ctrl+C` out of the script: _only 2 of the 4 processes are actually killed._

 This is happening because of the parent-child relationship of the node processes.
 When the parent npm script is killed, the child process is also killed.
 But since the children shells of the child process were not written to respond to their parent exiting, they continue running in a disconnected state.
+To better understand this, read the section on [Process Groups](#process-groups) below.

 **Note** that for this particular instance, it is the child of `npm start` that is actually causing the orphaned processes. `node .` will have the same effect, albeit with one less process (3 instead of 4).